Set up your timetable and course structure in Arbor

 Step 3 - Add a bottom-level course

-• You can also get here by going to School > Programmes > Courses, clicking the + next to the course name, and selecting the mid-level course.
+Now that you have a mid-level setup, you can start adding bottom-level modules from the mid-level's Overview page.
+If you are not on this page already, you can also get here by going to School > Programmes > Courses, clicking the + next to the top-level course name to expand the list, and clicking the mid-level course.

 Screenshot 2023-11-28 at 11.53.45.png

-Scroll down and click Add next to Modules.
+• Scroll down and click Add in Modules section

 Screenshot 2023-11-28 at 11.52.06.png

-This time use the slide over to create your bottom-level course - this will be the actual class where students will have their registers taken.
-Here you can add the Academic Lead, the main teacher for the class.
+• On the slide, enter your bottom-level course details - this will be the actual class where students will have their registers taken.

 Screenshot 2023-11-28 at 11.55.59.png